-It’s November and that means the holidays are quickly swooping down upon us.
-But instead of being rattled and stressed about fitting in all that holiday shopping, why not make a vacation of it at some fun holiday shopping destinations?
+Instead of being rattled and stressed about fitting in all your holiday shopping, why not make a vacation of it at some fun holiday shopping destinations?

 Shopping tourism is becoming a “thing” with many people traveling specifically to shop.